CodeReclaimers/neat-python/docs/module_summaries.rst

 .. todo::

-   Add at least some methods to the below for DefaultStagnation.
+   Add more methods to the below for DefaultStagnation; try to figure out which ones are required interface methods.

 .. py:module:: stagnation
    :synopsis: Keeps track of whether species are making progress and removes ones that are not (for a configurable number of generations).